fivetran/fivetran_sdk/development-guide.md

 - Don't push anything other than source data to the destination.
 State will be saved to production DB and returned in `UpdateRequest`.
 - Don't forget to handle new schemas/tables/columns per the information and user choices in `UpdateRequest#selection`.
+- Make sure you checkpoint at least once an hour.
+The more frequently you do it, the better.

 ## Destination Guidelines